Bidet

 A bidet (/ˈbiːdeɪ/, /bᵻˈdeɪ/) is a bowl or receptacle designed to be sat upon in order to wash a person's genitalia, perineum, inner buttocks, and anus.

+A bidet is a type of small extinct French horse, that named the washing furniture, due to the straddling position adopted in its usage.

 The modern variety has a plumbed-in water supply and a drainage opening, and is thus a plumbing fixture subject to local hygiene regulations.
 The bidet is designed to promote personal hygiene and is used after defecation, and before and after sexual intercourse.
 It can also be used to wash feet, with or without filling it up with water.
 Some people even use bidets to bathe babies or pets.
 In several European countries, a bidet is now required by law to be present in every bathroom containing a toilet bowl.
 It was originally located in the bedroom, near the chamber-pot and the marital bed, but in modern times is located near the toilet bowl in the bathroom.
 Fixtures that combine a toilet seat with a washing facility include the electronic bidet.

 Opinions as to the necessity of the bidet vary widely over different nationalities and cultures.
-In cultures that use it habitually, such as parts of Western, Central and Southeastern Europe (especially Italy, Portugal, Spain, France and Turkey), Eastern Asia and some Latin American countries such as Argentina, Uruguay or Paraguay, it is considered an indispensable tool in maintaining good personal hygiene.
-It is commonly used in North African countries, such as Egypt.
-It is rarely used in sub-Saharan Africa, Northwestern Europe, Australia, and North America.
+In cultures that use it habitually, such as parts of Western, Central and Southeastern Europe (especially Italy, Portugal, France and Turkey), Eastern Asia and some Latin American countries such as Argentina, Uruguay or Paraguay, it is considered an indispensable tool in maintaining good personal hygiene.
+It is regularly used across the Middle East and North African countries, such as Egypt.
+It is rarely used in sub-Saharan Africa, Northwestern Europe, Australasia, and North America.

-Bidet is a French loanword meaning 'pony' due to the straddling position adopted in its usage.

 Applications

 Bidets are primarily used to wash and clean the genitalia, perineum, inner buttocks, and anus.
-Some bidets have a vertical jet intended to give easy access for washing and rinsing the perineum and anal area.
-The traditional separate bidet is like a wash-basin which is used with running warm water with the help of specific soaps, and may then be used for many other purposes such as washing feet.
+Some bidets feature a vertical jet designed to provide easy access for washing and rinsing the perineum and anal area.
+The traditional separate bidet resembles a washbasin and is used with running warm water along with specific soaps.
+Additionally, it can serve many other purposes, such as washing feet.